Last updated on May 6, 2024

 Overview

-The palette functions are as follows:
+The different sections function are as follows:

 Global Adjustments